noizhardware/MASS/README.md

 * Attribute names must NOT contain `double whitespace` or `--`.
   - Attribute values, on the other hand, can contain anything.
 The attribute value ends with a `newline` or `-- comment`.
 An actual comment after the `--` is optional.
 * Lines beginning without `double whitespace` are the header of an object.
 That's where the objects begins.
+  - Thus objects have no names.
+The first element is the header of the object itself.
 * Lines beginning with `double whitespace` are elements contained in the parent object.
 * Everything after the second `double whitespace` and to the end of each line is the value of the attribute.
 * A line starting with `double whitespace` `..` is an **array**, elements must start with `four whitespace` `.`